I recently came across a Facebook post with a seller trying to sell an unopened Sweet Caporal cigarette pack.Â

 Polar Bear tobacco pouches which contained T206 cards also are the only issued T206 tobacco packs which don't contain cigarettes, as they contain scrap tobacco.

-Note that Ty Cobb backed T206 cards were likely also issued in Ty Cobb tins with no tobacco according to Canfield.
+Note that, according to Canfield, Ty Cobb-backed T206 cards were likely also issued in Ty Cobb tins without tobacco.

 How To Determine If A Tobacco Pack Contains A T206 Card

 Not so fast.
-It's a lot more complicated actually.
-According to Canfield, there are two major items you need to look for in order to determine if an unopened pack has a T206 card.
+It’s a lot more complicated actually.
+According to Canfield, there are two major items you need to look for to determine if an unopened pack has a T206 card.

 One quick note, if it says "Class A 20" at the top of the tax stamp, there won't be a T206 inside.
 Case closed.